danilovsergei/ytdlp-ssh/README.md

 ## Presets
 Preset allows to pass predefined set of flags to the yt-dlp.
-There are couple of predefined presets examples located at [ytdlp-ssh/presets](https://github.com/danilovsergei/ytdlp-ssh/tree/main/presets)
+There are couple of predefined presets examples located at [ytdlp-ssh/presets](https://github.com/danilovsergei/ytdlp-ssh/tree/main/presets).\
+By default ytdlp-ssh uses [best_audio](https://github.com/danilovsergei/ytdlp-ssh/blob/main/presets/best_audio.preset) preset which downloads audio only and automatically picks file format with best available quality

 Pass the --preset flag to ytdlp-ssh to specify preset